Data subject rights

-Under the GDPR the individual is entitled to:
+An individual is entitled to:

 • A description of the data

-• The Recipients of the data
+• Know the recipients of the data

 • Information about any automated decisions that have been made